-4.1 Eligibility : Higher educational institutions which are top-ranked as per the National Institutional Ranking Framework (NIRF) of Government of India and fully or partially funded by the Centre/State/UT Governments, shall be eligible for funding under this component.
-Similarly, schools which are fully or partially funded by the Centre/State/UT Governments and recommended by the Ministry of Education shall also be eligible.

-4.2 Implementing Agencies: Districts/ State Governments/Union Territory Administrations as well as Central/State Universities/Institutions would be the Implementing agencies for this component. ""- These implementing agencies shall be provided eligible central assistance as per the provisions of this component - for construction of new hostel buildings, expansion of the existing hostel facilities or periodic repair of the hostels constructed under this component including hostels constructed under earlier Scheme of BJRCY.
+- 4.1 Eligibility: Higher educational institutions which are top-ranked as per the National Institutional Ranking Framework (NIRF) of Government of India as well as other Central Institutes (such as CIPET, Institutes under control of this Ministry etc.) and State Institutes which are funded by the Central Government/State Governments/UT Administrations fully or partially shall be eligible for funding under this component.
+Similarly, schools which are fully or partially funded by the State Governments/UT Administrations and recommended by the concerned State/UTs Governments. - 4.2 Implementing Agencies: Districts/State Governments/Union Territory Administrations as well as Central Universities or Institutions would be the Implementing agencies for this component.
+These implementing agencies shall be provided eligible central assistance as per the provisions of this component for construction of new hostel buildings, expansion of the existing hostel facilities or periodic repair of the hostels constructed under this component including hostels constructed under earlier Scheme of BJRCY.

-5. Submission of Proposals
+5 Submission of Proposals

 a.
-The proposal for construction/expansion/repair of hostels in schools as well as State Universities/Institutions shall be part of the Annual Action Plan required to be Page 29 of 46 submitted by the respective State Government/UT Administration to the Ministry under the Grants in Aid component of the scheme.
-To ensure that only good quality institutions are funded under this component, for higher educational institutions only those which are top-ranked as per NIRF shall be considered and for schools, recommendation from Min. of Education would be required.
+The proposal for construction/expansion/repair of hostels in schools as well as

+State Universities or Institutions shall require to be submitted by the respective State Government/UT Administration to the Ministry on the portal devised exclusively for this purpose.
+While the proposals for Hostel shall not be a part of Action Plans, the funds for this purpose, however, will be catered against the allocation made under the 'Grants in Aid' component of the scheme.
+To ensure that only good quality institutions are funded under this component, for higher educational institutions those which are top-ranked as per NIRF as well as other State Institutes shall be considered.

 - b.
-The proposals of Central Universities/Institutions which are fully or partially funded by the Central Government_shall be submitted to the Ministry through their Administrative Ministries/Departments along with their recommendations for release of grants-in-aid under the Scheme.
-The proposals will be submitted through online web-portal devised exclusively for this purpose with all the requisite documents. - c.
-The proposal shall be based on a thorough need assessment exercise to be carried out by the District/State, or the concerned Central/State Institution, as the case may be.
+The proposals of top ranked NIRF Central Universities or Institutions as well as other Central Institutes (such as CIPET, Institutes under control of this Ministry etc.) which are fully or partially funded by the Central Government shall be submitted to the Ministry through online web-portal devised exclusively for this purpose with all the requisite documents.
+After submission of the same, a print out of the said proposals along with all the requisite documents is to be sent to their respective Administrative Ministries/Departments, who in turn will forward the same to this Ministry along with their recommendations for release of grants-in-aid under the Scheme. - c.
+All such proposal for construction of new Hostels shall be based on a thorough need assessment exercise to be carried out by the District/State, or the concerned Central/State Institution, as the case maybe.

-6. General Conditions:
+6 General Conditions: